rkzw/lesson-plans/readme.md

 ## Lesson plans for Contemporary Society, Geography, and History
-For the sake of learnize this moment.
+For the sake in order to learnize this moment.
 Target: The learners who wish to have basic literacy to face with this world.
 Level: English speaker students who are under the education in Japanese Jr. and Sr. high school.
 - Contemporary Society